All About Couscous

 What Is Couscous?

-Who would have thought that couscous is actually just another form of pasta?
-Nutritionally, couscous is extremely similar to spaghetti—both contain two grams of dietary fiber and have about the same amount of calories (200) per serving.
+Who would have thought that it is just another form of pasta?
+Nutritionally, couscous is similar to spaghetti—both contain two grams of dietary fiber and have about the same amount of calories (200) per serving.

 Many people think that couscous is a grain.
-Still, the base of both couscous and certain pasta (like spaghetti and macaroni) is semolina, a course wheat middling of durum that is yellow in color.
+Still, the base of both couscous and particular pasta (like spaghetti and macaroni) is semolina, a course wheat middling of durum that is yellow.

 The traditional way of making couscous is a pretty cool process.
-Instead of combining the semolina with water and egg to make a dough for pasta, couscous is produced by moistening the semolina with a little water or oil between your hands until it crumbles into tiny granules or pearls.
+Instead of combining the semolina with water and egg to make a dough for pasta, couscous is produced by moistening it with a bit of water or oil between your hands until it crumbles into tiny granules or pearls.

-Traditionally, the grains of couscous are then dried and steamed in a pretty intricate steaming vessel—known as a couscoussiére—to be served as a base or side dish.
+Traditionally, the couscous grains are dried and steamed in a pretty intricate steaming vessel—known as a couscoussiére—to be served as a base or side dish.

 How to Prepare It

-I don’t know about you, but I certainly don’t have a couscoussiére lying around my kitchen.
+I don’t know about you, but I don’t have a couscoussiére around my kitchen.
 But the good news is that instant couscous is readily available to be bought commercially.
-It’s quick and easy to reconstitute couscous after buying it from a grocery store.
+After buying it from a grocery store, it’s quick and easy to reconstitute couscous.

-All you have to do is combine 1 ½ cups of water to every cup of couscous plus a half teaspoon of salt.
+You must combine 1 ½ cups of water with every cup of couscous plus a half teaspoon of salt.
 Next, add the couscous before the water has boiled.
 Unlike pasta, couscous should never be boiled!

 The water should be very hot but not boiling.
 Let sit for five minutes until the grains have swelled.
 Lastly, don’t forget to fluff the couscous once it’s done to prevent it from sticking together.

-Commercially produced couscous—available as regular or whole wheat—is a fairly complicated process.
+Commercially produced couscous, available as regular or whole wheat, is a complicated process.
 I linked a video below so you can see how it’s done.

-It is possible to make your own couscous at home with a food processor, but it takes a bit of practice to achieve the perfect grain size.
+Making your own couscous at home with a food processor is possible, but it takes some practice to achieve the perfect grain size.
 However, if you have a couscoussiére at home, you can make perfect couscous as prepared in some of the finest restaurants.

 What's the difference?

-When you use instant couscous and add water to it, you extract some of the starch causing the grains to stick together.
+When you use instant couscous and add water, you extract some of the starch, causing the grains to stick together.
 Using a couscoussiére ensures a moist and fluffy result.
-Check out this very cool video produced by Williams - Sonoma on making it at home.
+Check out this excellent video by Williams-Sonoma on making it at home.

 How to Serve It

-Couscous is nice and light and I like it mixed in with a summer salad of cucumbers and tomatoes or stuffed into hollowed-out peppers.
+It is nice and light, and I like it mixed in with a summer salad of cucumbers and tomatoes or stuffed into hollowed-out peppers.

-Couscous can be served as a side dish, as I did with my Veal Scallopini and Artichokes, or you can create your own dish by adding ingredients to make a nice curried couscous.
+It can be served as a side dish, as I did with my Veal Scallopini and Artichokes, or you can create your dish by adding ingredients to make an excellent curried couscous.

 Where Does It Come From?

-Some people argue that couscous is a traditional meal from Trapani, a city on the west coast of Sicily, but it is generally attributed to having originated in North Africa.
+Some argue that it is a traditional meal from Trapani, a city on the west coast of Sicily, but it is generally attributed to originating in North Africa.
 Couscous is the traditional dish of the Berbers, the ethnic group of North Africa, who named the dish from their language to mean “well rolled” or “well formed.”

 Couscous is a principal meal for Moroccans, Algerians, and Tunisians.
-The development of wheat farming in the 11th century spread the popularity of couscous to become a widely appreciated taste and texture, with many local variants all around the world.
+The development of wheat farming in the 11th century spread the popularity of couscous to become a widely appreciated taste and texture, with many local variants worldwide.

-The traditional North African serving of couscous uses lamb chops or skinless chicken pieces with chickpeas and a variety of spices.
+The traditional North African serving of couscous uses lamb chops or skinless chicken pieces with chickpeas and various spices.

 Moroccan Israeli Lebanese